micheldearaujo/NashvilleHousingCleaning/README.md

 <p align="center">
 <img width="515" height="203" src="images/property1.png">

-Whenver the "ParcelID" value is duplicated, so is the PropertyAddress value.
+Whenever the "ParcelID" value is duplicated, so is the PropertyAddress value.
 This happens throughout the entire dataset.
 So the strategy to fill in the missing values in the PropertyAddress column is to find a different row that has the same ParcelID and has a valid PropertyAddress.<br>

 We can make use of a <i>self join</i> to find out some rows that matches this criteria:
 ```